Woman Looking at Abstract Art Gallery

 As mentioned earlier, investors are buying alternatives to enhance their portfolios' returns and diversification.
 As an asset class, art checks both of these boxes.

-Between 1995 and 2022, Post-War and Contemporary art — the categories Masterworks focuses on — have outperformed the S&P 500:
+Between 1995 and 2024, Post-War and Contemporary art — the categories Masterworks focuses on — outperformed the S&P 500, gold, U.S. corporate bonds, and real estate (according to Masterworks' data):

 Source: Masterworks